Send the link below via email or IMCopy

 Job Hunt Tip - Connecting with Recruiters and Hiring Managers on LinkedIn:

-the best way to connect with recruiters and hiring managers is attending career fairs and networking events and following them up with a LinkedIn add accompanied by a message in your invite such as: "Thanks for taking the time to discuss what you do at last night's career networking event - as I mentioned, I'm confident I'd be a good fit for some of the positions you hire for and would appreciate you taking the time to review my credentials."
+the best way to connect with recruiters and hiring managers is attending career fairs and networking events and following them up with a LinkedIn add accompanied by a message in your invite such as: "Thanks for taking the time to discuss what you do at last night's career networking event - as I mentioned, I'd like to learn more about what you do, and whether or not we might benefit from collaborating moving forward."

 This isn't always an option - when connecting with people on LinkedIn who you haven't met before, you're conducting a virtual cold call, there are some rules to doing this effectively...